 The 2020 IRP Base with Carbon Policy case incorporates the projected and economically selected renewable capacities shown below.
-The projected renewables in this case includes renewable capacity components of the Transition MW, such as capacity required for compliance with NC REPS, PURPA purchases, the SC DER Program, NC Green Source Rider (pre HB 589 program), and the additional three components of NC HB 589 (competitive procurement, renewable energy procurement for large customers, and community solar).
+This case includes renewable capacity components of the Transition MW, such as capacity required for compliance with NC REPS, PURPA purchases, the SC DER Program, NC Green Source Rider (pre HB 589 program), and the additional three components of NC HB 589 (competitive procurement, renewable energy procurement for large customers, and community solar).
 The Base with Carbon Policy case also includes additional projected solar growth beyond NC HB 589, including potential growth from SC Act 62 and the materialization of additional projects in the transmission and distribution queues.
 This case does not attempt to project future regulatory requirements for additional solar generation, such as new competitive procurement offerings after the current CPRE program expires.

-However, it is the Company's belief that continued declines in the installation cost of solar and storage will enable solar and coupled "solar plus storage" systems to contribute to energy and/or capacity needs.
-Additionally, the inclusion of a CO_2 emissions tax, or some other carbon emissions reduction policy, would further incentivize expansion of solar resources in the Carolinas.
-In the Base with Carbon Policy case, the capacity expansion model selected additional solar averaging approximately 100 MW per year beginning in 2025 and solar coupled with storage averaging approximately 120 MW annually beginning in 2028 if a CO_2 tax were implemented in the 2025 timeframe.
+However, it is the Company's belief that continued declines in the installation cost of solar and storage will enable coupled "solar plus storage" systems, to contribute to energy and capacity needs.
+Additionally, the inclusion of a $CO_2$ emissions tax, or some other carbon emissions reduction policy, would further incentivize expansion of solar resources in the Carolinas.
+In the Base with Carbon Policy case, the capacity expansion model selected additional solar coupled with storage averaging 200 MW annually beginning in 2029 if a $CO_2$ tax were implemented in the 2025 timeframe.

 In addition to solar generation, wind energy is expected to play an important role in providing a diverse source of generation in the Carolinas.
 While previous IRPs have contemplated wind generation as a potential resource, for the first time, the 2020 IRP includes wind generation located in the central Carolinas as a technically viable source of carbon free energy and capacity.
 Though capacity factors of wind generation located in this region are much lower than other onshore or offshore regions, central Carolinas wind benefits from significantly lower transmission costs while still providing a diverse source of carbon free generation.
 The materialization of wind in the Carolinas is dependent on resolving historic barriers to siting and permitting; but, because the Company views wind as a potentially viable resource and an important step in meeting its carbon reduction goals, central Carolinas wind was included as a resource in the capacity expansion modeling process.
-With the inclusion of a CO2 tax beginning in 2025, 150 MW of wind generation was selected annually beginning in the 2034 timeframe.
+With the inclusion of a CO2 tax beginning in 2025, 150 MW of wind generation was selected annually beginning in the 2032 timeframe.